Timopheym/docs/docs/beta/our-platforms.md

 ##### Roam and Cred:

 SourceCred does not currently have a plugin or integration for Roam and no cred is minted from Roam notes as of right now.
-Eventually we will be able to flow cred based on factors we track like meeting attendance, who hosted, who recorded, etc; and cred will be distributed retroactively based on data from those past meeting notes.
+Eventually we will be able to flow cred based on factors we track, like meeting attendance, who hosted, who recorded, etc; and cred will be distributed retroactively based on data from those past meeting notes.

 ##### Using the Shortcuts to Navigate: